Once upon a time Cabo Verde islands were on the important way between Portugal and its far away colonies. Now islands are somewhat trapped in silence.

 - Nossa Senhora da Luz church in Vila do Maio - Maio.
 Beautiful church in colonial style, built in 1872.

 - Nossa Senhora do Rosário church - Santiago, Cidade Velha.
 World's oldest colonial church, constructed in 1495 in Manueline (Portuguese Gothic) style.

 - Palácio do Povo (former Palácio do Governador, Governor's Palace) - São Vicente, Mindelo.
 Gorgeous administrative building, constructed in colonial style.

 - Royal Fortress of São Filipe - Santiago, Cidade Velha.
-Oldest and most important fort in Cape Verde, built over the former capital of islands in 1587 - 1593.
+Oldest and most important fort in Cabo Verde, built over the former capital of islands in 1587 - 1593.
 Fort protected the Cidade Velha from attacks of pirates.

 List of described attractions by islands

 Featured: Nossa Senhora do Rosário in Cidade Velha